pstdivineblessings/scheduling-app/README.md

-## TODOs: Things to improve in the current project implementation
+## TODOs: Things to improve or add in the current project implementation

-- Implement private fields from schema to remove fields like `password`, `createdAt`, `updatedAt` from api call.
-(There are plugins for that)
+- Implement rate limit for public endpoints such as authentication
-- Add a strong mechanism for refreshToken process
+- Add a stronger mechanism for refreshToken process with related tests